texasenglish/tools/faveconverter/README.md

     file_type, file_encoding, speaker_id

 where `file_type` is the formatting of the input file (default is `"srt"`, but accepts `"sub"`, `"sbv"`, `"vtt"` as well).
-Note that usually the file name extension will co-incide with the formatting (i.e. a "srt" file will be called XYZ.srt) but it need not be so.
-The file can as well be called ".txt" or ".xx".
-Changing the file name will not change the file formatting. `file_encoding` (default is `"utf-8"`) specifies the character encoding of the file; either `"utf-8"` or `"ascii"` should work for most English-language files. `speaker_id` is an optional column in the tab-delimited file that FAVE works with, but it is not part of the Textgrid FAVE returns.
+Note that  the file name extension will usually co-incide with the formatting (i.e. a "srt" file will be called XYZ.srt) but it need not be so.
+The file might as well be called ".txt" or ".xx": changing the file name will not change the file formatting. `file_encoding` (default is `"utf-8"`) specifies the character encoding of the file; either `"utf-8"` or `"ascii"` should work for most English-language files. `speaker_id` is an optional column in the tab-delimited file that FAVE works with, but it is not part of the Praat-Textgrid FAVE returns.
 Default setting is `"default"`.

 #### Example